 Buckelew Programs’ hotline offers 24/7, free and confidential crisis support for callers having thoughts of suicide, as well as friends and family worried about loved ones.
 Buckelew also supports the community at large by helping those with mental health issues who may or may not be considering suicide.
-If you are having suicidal thoughts or are concerned about someone else who may be suicidal please call:

 In addition to phone counseling, we are available for consultation, training and education.
 We conduct evidence-based suicide prevention education to schools, workplaces, media, clinics, non-profits, and others by facilitators trained in suicide prevention such as SafeTalk and ASIST.
 We also support communities and families recovering from suicide or injury and provide consultation to media and others in best practices.